xregistry/spec/core/spec.md

 CRLF sequence with OPTIONAL whitespace around the header value.

-When encoding an attribute's value as an HTTP header it MUST be precent-encoded as described below.
+When encoding an attribute's value as an HTTP header it MUST be percent-encoded as described below.
 This is compatible with [RFC3986, section 2.1][rfc3986-section-2-1] but is more specific about what needs encoding.
 The resulting string SHOULD NOT be further encoded.
 (Rationale: quoted string escaping is unnecessary when every space